JuliaComputing/PkgAuthentication.jl/docs/auth-flows.md

 5. Constructing the `auth.toml` file.

    If PkgAuthentication successfully acquires a token from polling the `/claimtoken` endpoint, it will write the token to the `auth.toml` file.
-   If will write out all the keys and values of the `token` in the `auth.toml` file as TOML.
+   It will write out all the keys and values of the `token` in the `auth.toml` file as TOML.